sixfeetup/2023_DjangoConUS_PoweringEnergyStorage/slides.md

 # Transition

 1. Evaluate
-1. Prototype
+2. Prototype
-1. Review
+3. Review
-1. Build
+4. Build
-1. Switch
+5. Switch

 ::: notes
 - The optimal stages for transition from Excel to custom app with Django

 1. **Evaluate:** Inspect and document every formula, every dependency
-1. **Prototype:** Re-build business logic (formulas) with Python.
+2. **Prototype:** Re-build business logic (formulas) with Python.
 Use Jupiter notebooks for this
-1. **Review:** Let customer review protoype with real world data
+3. **Review:** Let customer review prototype with real world data
-1. **Build:** Implement the prototype in Django
+4. **Build:** Implement the prototype in Django
-1. **Switch**: Replace Excel files with new Django App
+5. **Switch**: Replace Excel files with new Django App
 :::

 # Transition